RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

          /rc/cloud-integrations/gcp-marketplace.md
 ---

-You can use Google Cloud Marketplace to subscribe to Redis Enterprise Cloud.
+You can use Google Cloud Marketplace to subscribe to Redis Cloud.
 This lets you provision according to your needs and pay using your Google Cloud account.

 Here's how to create a new Flexible subscription as part of your Google Cloud Marketplace commitment:

 1. Sign in to the [Google Cloud console](https://console.cloud.google.com/).

+1. Identify the Google Cloud Billing account that will subscribe to Redis Cloud.
+This account must have one of the following sets of Identity and Access Management (IAM) Roles:

+    - [Billing Administrator](https://cloud.google.com/billing/docs/how-to/billing-access#overview-of-cloud-billing-roles-in-cloud-iam) (`roles/billing.admin`), OR
+    - [Billing User](https://cloud.google.com/billing/docs/how-to/billing-access#overview-of-cloud-billing-roles-in-cloud-iam) (`roles/billing.user`) AND [Consumer Procurement Order Administrator](https://cloud.google.com/marketplace/docs/access-control#roles-permissions)

+    If you don't have the correct role(s), request access from your Google Cloud Billing Administrator or Organization Administrator.
+For more information about granting roles, see [Access control for Google Cloud Marketplace](https://cloud.google.com/marketplace/docs/access-control).

 1. Search Google Cloud Marketplace for [Redis Enterprise Cloud Flexible - Pay as You Go](https://console.cloud.google.com/marketplace/product/redis-marketplace-isaas/redis-enterprise-cloud-flexible-plan).